 Students who pass the final-year language module will have this language included in brackets in the degree title: e.g. BA Modern Languages (French and Spanish).
-Students who fail to pass the mandatory languages may be:
+Students who fail to pass the mandatory language modules may be:

 - Students who have chosen to specialize in 1 language should then choose at least 60 credits of modules from the list below.
-If you continued with an optional language in year 2 you may continue it. - Students who have chosen to specialize in 2 languages should then choose at least 30 credits of modules from the list of optional modules offered by the Department. - Students who have chosen to specialize in 3 languages may choose up to 30 credits of modules from the list of optional modules offered by the Department.
+If you continued with an optional language in year 2 you may continue it. - Students who have chosen to specialize in 2 languages should then choose at least 30 credits of modules from the list of optional modules offered by the Department. - Students who have chosen to specialize in 3 languages may choose up to 30 credits of modules from the list of optional modules offered by the Department. - Drama you must choose Drama modules to the value of 60 credits.